jbanerje/Data-Science-and-Machine-Learning/README.md

     - [Wine Quality Prediction](https://github.com/jbanerje/Data-Science-and-Machine-Learning/blob/master/IPythonNotebook_Machine_Learning/UCI%20Wine%20Quality%20Assessment.ipynb): Regression  - Predicting the quality of wine using 12 physiochemical properties.
 Detailed exploratory data analysis to confirm if there is any relationship between the chemical composition and the quality of white wine.

     - [Iris Classification](https://github.com/jbanerje/Data-Science-and-Machine-Learning/blob/master/IPythonNotebook_Machine_Learning/Iris_Classification.ipynb): Classification - Predicting the Iris species - Iris Setosa, Iris Versicolor and Iris Verginica using Iris sepal length , sepal width , petal length and petal width.

+- ## Machine Learning Deployments
+    - [Deployment of Flask Application with Docker](https://github.com/jbanerje/ml-deployment/tree/main/docker-flask-deployment):Sample Deployment of a Machine Learning Flask Application with Docker.
+    - [Deployment of Streamlit Application with Docker](https://github.com/jbanerje/ml-deployment/tree/main/docker-streamlit-deployment):Sample Deployment of a Machine Learning Streamlit Application with Docker.
+    - [Deployment of ML Application in Azure](https://github.com/jbanerje/azure_ml):Sample Deployment of a Machine Learning Application using Azure Machine Learning Service.
+    - [Deployment of ML Pipeline in Azure](TBD):Sample Deployment of a Machine Learning Pipeline in Azure.

 - ## Exploratory Data Analysis and Visualization
     - [US Road Accidents